Could eyelash extensions become a huge market? This robotics startup thinks so – TechCrunch

 TC: Are you licensing anyone else’s tech or building everything in-house eventually?

-PS: It’s all built in house.
+PS: It’s all built in-house.
 We’re leveraging advanced robots from Epson that are very good at doing precise manipulation and that are fast.
 But [as for] IP in the beauty space, there was essentially no prior art, so we have secured a patent already in the U.S and Korea and Australia and [have] 25 patent cases around the world that are very broad and provide us with a moat and protection for the company at large.

 TC: How much will these robots cost?